clearmatics/qreacto/README.md

 }
 ```

 The modules are being imported and run in the browser, it is not being bundled.
-In order to leverage third party packages, make sure it is available as an es6 module [here](https://www.jsdelivr.com/esm) or [here](https://esm.run)
+In order to leverage third party packages, make sure it is available as an es6 module [here](https://www.jsdelivr.com/esm) or [here](https://esm.run) (or any other es6 module CDN)

 Then import it and use accordingly,

 ## Adding local imports

 We are currently looking at the best way to do this.

-## Gothas
+## Gotchas

 - Don't include imports of React in your component, Babel will already provide this on the window.